Reserves are items which are designated for special class use. The Kraemer Family Library currently offers two types of Reserve services:

 - Instructor owned copies of books, audiovisual materials, and maps

-Electronic reserve items are posted to you Blackboard course page.
+Electronic reserve items are posted to you Canvas course page.
 Items which may be placed on Electronic Reserve include:

 - Book selections